wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-php-mysql-deploy-use-git.md

 ##Build and test your app locally

-Now that you have created a web app, you can develop your application locally, then deploy it after testing.
+Now that you have created a web site, you can develop your application locally, then deploy it after testing.

 The Registration application is a simple PHP application that allows you to register for an event by providing your name and email address.
 Information about previous registrants is displayed in a table.
 Registration information is stored in a MySQL database.
 The application consists of one file (copy/paste code available below):

 * **index.php**: Displays a form for registration and a table containing registrant information.

 To build and run the application locally, follow the steps below.
-Note that these steps assume you have PHP, the MySQL Command-Line Tool (part of MySQL), and a web server set up on your local machine, and that you have enabled the [PDO extension for MySQL][pdo-mysql].
+Note that these steps assume you have the PHP and MySQL Command-Line Tool (part of MySQL) set up on your local machine, and that you have enabled the [PDO extension for MySQL][pdo-mysql].

 1. Connect to the remote MySQL server, using the value for `Data Source`, `User Id`, `Password`, and `Database` that you retrieved earlier: